mmcintyre1/silently-failing/_posts/blog/2022-07-27-on-interviewing.md

 3. Cultural Fit - _someone who is excited by complex environments, isn't intimidated by jumping into difficult spaces with unclear documentation, and is an open communicator_
   - Can you describe the most complicated technical environment you've worked in?
 What made it complicated?
 How do you deal with these sorts of environments?

+## Skill-based technical assessments
+- prompt ahead of time
+- live whiteboarding - testing not just technical viability but how someone operates under pressure
+- technical trivia questions
+-
+## Wrapping it up
+Didn't address things like interview panels, how to structure and give feedback, etc. etc. And this is advice that is applicable to my circumstance, so you might find something that works differently for your domain.
+If I have one piece of advice, it would be to really think through your interview process and interrogate whether it is working for you, whether you are hiring the best candidates, missing out on others, biased in invisible ways.
+Because the unexamined interview process is not worth having.

 ---